steveculshaw/cycle-token-stack/README.md

 For the Foundry Virtual Tabletop (FVTT), this small module helps a you cycle through tokens that are stacked upon one another using left-mouse clicks or a '[' key stroke.
 You can also click ']' to push a token you can control behind all others.

 **NOTE:** this repo is a copy of the repo which was at <https://github.com/aka-beer-buddy/fvtt-cycle-token-stack>, but as of 2023-01-06, is no longer there.
+I have not done any of the coding work, that's all Beer Buddy hard work.
+All I did was create a new GitHub repo, so I'd not get an error message whenever I updates all my Foundry module.

 Re-install using ... <https://raw.githubusercontent.com/steveculshaw/cycle-token-stack/master/module.json>